 Eating too much salt is making Americans sick.
 Even a 12% reduction can save lives

-The Food and Drug Administration released new sodium targets Wednesday aimed at nudging food companies to cut the amount of salt in processed and prepared foods.
-The cuts are intended to reduce Americans' sodium intake by about 12% over the next 2 1/2 years.
+The U.S. Food and Drug Administration released new sodium targets Wednesday aimed at nudging food companies to cut the amount of salt in processed and prepared foods.
+The cuts are intended to reduce Americans' sodium intake by about 12% over the next two and a half years.

-It's an incremental step, as the agency hopes to see even deeper cuts in years to come, but reducing sodium consumption even this much could have big public health benefits, says the FDA's acting commissioner, Dr. Janet Woodcock.
+It's an incremental step, as the agency hopes to see even deeper cuts in years to come, but reducing sodium consumption even this much could have big public health benefits, says FDA acting commissioner Janet Woodcock.

 "Too much sodium is making people sick.
 It's leading to hypertension, and that causes both heart disease, strokes and even kidney damage, and it's preventable," Woodcock told NPR in an interview.

-Every day, about 1,800 people die from heart disease in the United States.
-And, unlike a virus that can kill quickly, deaths from heart disease are linked to decades of unhealthy eating habits.
+Every day, about 1,800 people die from heart disease in the U.S. And, unlike a virus that can kill quickly, deaths from heart disease are linked to decades of unhealthy eating habits.

-Currently Americans consume 3,400 mg of sodium per day on average, vastly exceeding the U.S. government's latest dietary recommendation of a maximum of 2,300 mg of sodium per day, or about a teaspoon of salt.
+Currently Americans consume 3,400 mg per day on average, vastly exceeding the U.S. government's latest dietary guidelines recommendation of a maximum of 2,300 mg per day of sodium, or about a teaspoon of salt.

 If Americans reduced their intake to the recommended level, it could prevent an estimated 450,000 cases of cardiovascular disease and save roughly $40 billion in health care costs over 20 years, according to a statement by the American Heart Association.

-The proposed 12% reduction is an important step in the right direction, says Dariush Mozaffarian, a cardiologist and the dean of the Friedman School of Nutrition Science and Policy at Tufts University.
+The proposed 12% reduction is an important step in the right direction, says Dariush Mozaffarian, a cardiologist and Dean of the Friedman School of Nutrition Science and Policy at Tufts University.
 But he'd like to see more action to reduce consumption down to the recommended 2,300 mg per day.
-"The FDA really has to act, and very soon, for the longer-term goals to reduce sodium down to where it's safe for the American public," he says.
+"The FDA really has to act, and very soon, for the longer term goals to reduce sodium down to where it's safe for the American public," he says.

-More than 70% of the sodium that Americans consume comes from packaged and prepared foods, rather than from the saltshakers in their homes, and there are some surprising contributors.
-Take a sandwich: Each slice of bread can contain 200 mg, or more, depending on what brand you buy.
-Add in some deli turkey, and it's easy to add another 650 mg.
-(See a breakdown of a typical turkey sandwich here.)
+More than 70% of sodium that Americans consume comes from packaged and prepared foods, rather from the salt shakers in our homes, and there are some surprising contributors.
+Take a sandwich: Each slice of bread can contain 200 mg, or more, depending what brand you buy.
+Add in some deli turkey, it's easy to add another 650 mg. (see a breakdown of a typical turkey sandwich here.)

 Sodium content in packaged foods varies a great deal by brand, with a slice of frozen cheese pizza, for example, ranging between 370 mg and 730 mg of sodium.
 Even the foods we would use to make a pizza at home, such as canned tomato sauce and pepperoni, can have high sodium levels, which consumers may not be aware of, Woodcock notes.